Keyboard shortcuts

 Source maps

-NetworkPackage::lower_multiconductor_to_balanced(options) returns a new balanced package with origin.kind = derived and origin.pass = "multiconductor-to-balanced".
+NetworkPackage::lower_multiconductor_to_balanced(options) returns a new balanced document with origin.kind = derived and origin.pass = "multiconductor-to-balanced".
 It preserves the parent lowering_history and appends a LoweringRecord whose options, assumptions, approximations, dropped fields, diagnostics, and validation status describe the pass.
 Lowered balanced source maps use lowered, aggregated, converted_units, synthetic, and defaulted mapping kinds.
-The pass is never implicit during package readback, format conversion, matrix construction, bindings, or MCP operations.
+The pass is never implicit during .pio.json readback, format conversion, matrix construction, bindings, or MCP operations.

 Example